-25 The basic market basket is generally defined as the set of foods sufficient to satisfy the needs of an average household.
+The basic market basket is generally defined as the set of foods sufficient to satisfy the needs of an average household.

-- President Alberto Fernandez could issue a new NUD to modify section 3; or - we could file a class action pursuing a resolution in which a federal judge declares this provision unconstitutional, expanding the effect of this decision to the whole gamut of women and children affected.
+- Congress could pass a new law modifying section 3 of NUD 593/16; - President Alberto Fernandez could issue a new NUD to modify section 3; or - we could file a class action pursuing a resolution in which a federal judge declares this provision unconstitutional, expanding the effect of this decision to the whole gamut of women and children affected.